trannhutle/ts_hello_world/README.md

-# Implementation of the `React with Typescript 3` book:
+# Implementation of the `Learn React with TypeScript 3` book: